kpeu3i/ApiTokenBundle/README.md

 #### Routing

-To use the refresh (login) and invalidate (logout) functionality, add the routing file to you application:
+To use the get (login) and invalidate (logout) functionality, import the routing file to you application:

 ```yaml
 bukatov_api_token: